rjfaust/rjfaust.github.io/_syllabi/csc245Summer21Syllabus.md

 <br/>
 ### Assignments and Examinations: Schedule/Due Dates

 Below is a projected schedule of topics and assignments.
 Assignments will be released on Friday morning (with the exception of the first assignment which will be released the first day of class) and due the following Friday at 11:59pm.
+Note, all due dates are in MST (Tucson Time).

 |Assignment |Covered Material| Release Date | Due Date
 | ------------- |:-------------| ------------- |:-------------:|